Bhardwaj-Saurabh/FinancialQ-AAgent/README.md

 ## ✅ 9.
 Assumptions

 - Task is to design an end-to-end agentic system.
-- Accuracy of the system is not the priority, but designing a agentic system is.
+- Accuracy of the system is not the priority, but designing an agentic system is.
 - Data provided is already preprocessed for ingestion.